Post updated on

 Stop doing all rows and pull-ups and other pulling exercises

-I know these exercise are pretty much all you do for your back workouts, but they are killers when you have lifter’s elbow.
+I know these exercises are pretty much all you do for your back workouts, but they are killers when you have lifter’s elbow.
 Even doing them with the neutral grip is still painful.

 Maybe stop doing triceps for a while